ten3roberts/flax/guide/src/diving_deeper/query.md

     The following example combines optional queries with change detection to create a small physic calculation.

+The following example makes use of optional combinators and change detection to handle a 3d world.

 ```rust
 {{ #include ../../../examples/guide/query_advanced.rs:physics }}
 ```